Back to top

 On 11 March 2020, the events industry – like so many businesses – was forced to apply the brakes.
 Nothing could have prepared the UK’s £31.2 billion trade show sector for the COVID-19 pandemic.
 Travel ceased, in-person contact was suspended, and the notion of all future encounters being entirely online looked worryingly real.

-Watching this unfold was the capital’s largest event venue ExCeL London.
+Watching this unfold was the capital’s largest event venue Excel London.
 It’s economic and social importance – both pre, during and post covid – is hard to overstate.
 Piloted by CEO Jeremy Rees, the carbon neutral venue welcomes around four million visitors annually, hosts close to 400 large-scale events, supports 37,600 jobs and generates £4.5 billion for London’s economy.
 During the pandemic it even became the country’s largest hospital and later vaccinated some 150,000 patients.

-Now, three years on and with the pandemic firmly in its rear-view mirror, London, ExCeL and the events sector is not just back, it’s busier than ever and a proven catalyst for business tourism.
+Now, three years on and with the pandemic firmly in its rear-view mirror, London, Excel and the events sector is not just back, it’s busier than ever and a proven catalyst for business tourism.

 "...whilst formats will vary, the hunger to connect,